EsyWin/shopify-migrate/README.md

 python3 main.py
 ```

-The main output of this script are "build/shop.data.json" and "build/shop.data.jsx" which consume this json just as our previous SHOP_DATA to copy and paste inside "redux/shop" of our Ecommerce App.
+**copy and paste "build/shop.data.json" and "build/shop.data.jsx" in "redux/shop" of our ecommerce app.**

 ## upload images to your github cdn